bonny/WordPress-Simple-History/readme.txt

 #### RSS feed with changes

-There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.
+Using the optional password protected **RSS feed** you can keep track of the changes made on your website using your favorite RSS reader.

-It’s a plugin that is good to have on websites where several people are involved in editing the content.

-The plugin works fine on [multisite installations of WordPress](http://codex.wordpress.org/Glossary#Multisite) too.

-#### Comes with WP-CLI commands too
+#### Comes with WP-CLI commands

 For those of you who like to work with the command line there are also some WP-CLI commands available.